hcooper/OctoPrint-USB-Temperature/README.md

 ### Debugging

 Turn up the log level for the plugin via the logging section on the settings menu.
-This will dumb verbose information about the devices & data the plugin is fetching.
+This will dump verbose information about the devices & data the plugin is fetching.